-- The Erie County Department of Health has suspended property transfer inspections for the 2018 season as of November 29, 2018.
-Property transfer inspections will resume in the spring.
+- The Erie County Department of Health will resume property transfer inspections on April 5, 2021.
 Please contact us with questions at (716) 961-6800.

 - Property Transfer Application